jbuese/ma-analysis/README.md

 ## Survey metrics

-While writing my diploma thesis, I did a small survey on the acceptance rates of experts for some meta-requirements for conversational agents (which I had formulated) using Likert scales [^3].
+While writing the thesis, I did a small survey on the acceptance rates of experts for some meta-requirements for conversational agents (which I had formulated) using Likert scales [^3].
 The `survey-metrics` folder contains a jupyter notebook for the plots used in the parts of the thesis where the survey results are analysed.
 At the moment it contains a plot for the individual weighted acceptance rates for each meta-requirement and a box plot for an overview of all results.

----

 [^1]: https://www.zotero.org/
 [^2]: https://community.limesurvey.org/